michaelkirk/georust_book/src/youre-projecting.md

 assert_eq!(polygon.unsigned_area(), 0.000002779367475015937);
 ```

 Ivanhoe reservoir is large enough to hold over 400,000 [shade balls](https://en.wikipedia.org/wiki/Shade_balls), so any area measurement that begins with `0.00000...` is highly suspect.
-Because we were dealing with unprojected coordinates, the units of area we just computed are "square degrees," which isn't very useful.
+Because our polygon was described in degrees (unprojected coordinates), the units of area we just computed are "square degrees," which is not a very useful measurement.
 A degree near the North Pole is very different from a degree near the equator (and not just in terms of temperature).

-Instead, we should first project this geometry to a euclidean coordinate reference system suitable for Los Angeles.
+To get a reasonable result, we should first project the polygon to a euclidean coordinate reference system suitable for Los Angeles.

 ```rust
 # use geo::Polygon;